KarlMathuthu/taskify-go/ReadMe.md

 To contribute, fork this repository, make your changes, and submit a pull request.
 Your contributions will be greatly appreciated!

-## Owner

-Taskify is owned by Karl Mathuthu
+Developed with ❤️ by Karl Kiyotaka.

 ---